Help us find people working on innovative ideas in Cambridge

 You may self-nominate below or nominate someone else by sending us their contact information.

-- Individuals, students, groups, entrepreneurs, nonprofits [that are not current grantees of CCF] encouraged to apply
+- Individuals, students, groups, entrepreneurs, nonprofits encouraged to apply

 - 501c3 status is NOT REQUIRED

-- Organizations previously funded by CCF are NOT eligible to apply
+- Previous CCF Community Fund grant recipients are NOT eligible to apply

 - Vanessa Ly – Co-founder, Sisters Unchained; 2019 Social Innovation Award winner